ChemEtoSoftware/CS490-project3-group5/README.md

    b) label-has-for - This enforces that a label tag has an associated control.
 Some of the labels displayed on our web app are not associated with any other user interactions tags or elements on the page; this feature is limiting how we layout all the elements on the page.
    c) no-underscore-dangle - This enforces that there are no dangling underscores in identifiers.
 In order for us to extract the right data from the API response json object, we must serch through a key called `_embedded`; this feature is limiting what keys we search through in the json object that is returend from the API.
    d) `App.test.js` ignored, unit tests were not linted following Project 2 Milestone 3 specifications. `.eslintrc.js`  is ignored, as hidden files should not be linted, as they are not code that is executed at runtime.
+   e) eslint-disable jsx-a11y/click-events-have-key-events - This is to prevent having to add a key event handler for every single div component.
+That would simply be impractical as the divs are all mapped, and as such there is no possible way to handle them all with separate keys.

 ## Known Problems